vladigleba/vladigleba.github.io/source/_posts/2014-04-10-deploying-rails-apps-part-6-writing-capistrano-tasks.markdown

 What we now have is our own custom recipe (a Capistrano term meaning a series of tasks) for deployment.
 You can similarly write multiple other recipes to help you automate any other tedious work you find yourself doing over and over again.

-Alright, having all the necessary tasks defined, we can go ahead and push our code up to GitHub so Capistrano can deploy the latest changes:
+All right, having all the necessary tasks defined, we can go ahead and push our code up to GitHub so Capistrano can deploy the latest changes:

 ``` bash
 git add .